picocms/picocms.github.io/_docs/config.md

 toc:
     config:
         _title: Config
+        url-rewriting:
-        url-rewriting: URL Rewriting
+            _title: URL Rewriting
             apache: Apache
             nginx: Nginx
+            lighttpd: Lighttpd
 nav: 5
 ---

 ## Config

-You can override the default Pico settings (and add your own custom settings) by editing `config/config.yml` in the Pico directory.
-For a brief overview of the available settings and their defaults see [`config/config.yml.template`][ConfigTemplate].
+Configuring Pico really is stupidly simple: Just create a `config/config.yml` to override the default Pico settings (and add your own custom settings).
+Take a look at the [`config/config.yml.template`][ConfigTemplate] for a brief overview of the available settings and their defaults.
 To override a setting, simply copy the line from `config/config.yml.template` to `config/config.yml` and set your custom value.

-Pico will read all `*.yml` files in the `config/` dir, thus you can even use a distinct settings file to configure your custom theme (e.g. `config/my_theme.yml`).
+But we didn't stop there.
+Rather than having just a single config file, you can use a arbitrary number of config files.
+Simply create a `.yml` file in Pico's `config` dir and you're good to go.
+This allows you to add some structure to your configuration, like a separate config file for your theme (`config/my_theme.yml`).

+Please note that Pico loads config files in a special way you should be aware of.
+First of all it loads the main config file `config/config.yml`, and then any other `*.yml` file in Pico's `config` dir in alphabetical order.
+The file order is crucial: Configiguration values which have been set already, cannot be overwritten by a succeeding file.
+For example, if you set `site_title: Pico` in `config/a.yml` and `site_title: My awesome site!` in `config/b.yml`, your site title will be "Pico".

 ### URL Rewriting